GABRIELEDB02/Predicting_water_pump_functionality_in_Tanzania/README.md

-# Predicting water pump functionality in Tanzania
+# Predicting water pump functionality in Tanzania using R

 ## Summary and projects goals
 Water is crucial to increase quality of living in rural areas.
 Using data provided by Tanzania Ministry of Water, I developed a supervised classification model to predict which water pumps need repairs or are totally broken.